omololevy/GitHub-Search/README.md

 # GITHUB-SEARCH
-#### This is a project on developing an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational..
+#### This is a project on developing a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories.

  ***Tuesday October 19 2021***
 #### By **OMOLO LEVY**&trade;